-If one or more new items are posted on a feed, Google will send the email alert containing the item(s) in the wee hours of the morning.
-(That's typically in the 1am to 3am range, Mountain Time.)
+FeedBurner: If one or more new items are posted on a feed, Google will send the email containing the item(s) in the wee hours of the morning.
+(That's typically in the 1am to 5am range, Mountain Time.)
 Think of the email as a digest of news posted the previous day.

 "FeedBack" is a feature wherein people can comment on an item.
-Previously posted comments are revealed when you click the "FeedBack" link, and you are presented a form for posting your comment.
-The same is true if you click an "Read RSS Feed Item" link which is included at the end of a description which has been truncated when it exceeds the space allocated for feed descriptions.
+Previously posted feedback comments are revealed when you click the "FeedBack" link, and you are presented a form for posting your comment.
+The same is true if you click an "Read RSS Feed Item" link which is included at the end of a description when it is truncated for space reasons.
 Clicking that link will reveal the full description along with FeedBack comments and the comment entry form.

 The club websites use the Enfeedia news feed publishing service to publish and manage feeds.
 Generally, you will not be aware of Enfeedia working in the background.
 Enfeedia is a popular site for website owners to publish their custom feeds to take advantage of the power of RSS feeds.

 That icon is a variation of the industry standard icon for RSS news feeds.
 When clicked, you will open a "NewsPage" that presents all items currently on the feed plus, perhaps, additional information that the feed owner might have added to customize his NewsPage.

-Navigate to the Contact Us page for a club site (typically either as a page of the website, on the home page of the website, or at the top of the home page or in a side panel thay opens when you click the "More" menu item.
+Navigate to a Contact Us page for a club site (typically either as a page of the website, on the home page of the website, or at the top of the home page or in a side panel thay opens when you click the "More" menu item.
 Enter all the information you can about the bug so that the webmaster can troubleshoot the problem, and click the "Contact Webmaster" button.
 He'll crank up the computer and be on it in no time at all unless he's playing pickleball.